RRothfeld/NeverEver/README.md

 Deployment
 -------------

+We have also included a number of production features to ensure successful deployment.

-- run deleteOldSessions.py once every hour (to delete idle sessions)
+The deleteOldSessions.py file should be scheduled to run once per hour to delete idle sessions using the following command:

+	python deleteOldSessions.py

-- if you wish to reset the database, run emptyDBScript.py
+If you wish to reset the database issue the following:

-- pip file can be found in folder

-Testing
+	python emptyDBScript.py